sjcodebook/sjcodebook/README.md

 ### Hi there 👋

-- 🔭 I'm Sahil, currently working as a Full Stack Engineer at Datacy Inc. I am passionate about web and decentralized technologies.
-Why?
-Because I believe technology is constantly advancing, and we are inevitably moving towards newer and better tech.
-I want to play my part in facilitating this transition for humanity.
+- 🔭 Hey, I'm Sahil, a dynamic Full Stack Engineer crafting the future at Datacy Inc. My passion lies in diving deep into the realms of web and decentralized technologies.
+Why, you ask?
+Because I firmly believe in the relentless march of technology.
+We're on the brink of a tech evolution, and I aim to be a catalyst in this exciting transition, shaping a better tomorrow for humanity.
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
     - Email: hello@sahiljain.io